QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 Since it affects the incoming water particle acceleration and phase, this implementation of the MCFC can be easily extended to irregular wave spectra.
-In this case, the correction is done on each wave train that makes up the wave spectrum and avoids using frequency dependent added mass coefficients in the ME formulation.
+In this case, the correction is done on each wave train that makes up the wave spectrum and avoids using frequency dependent added mass coefficients in the Morison equation formulation.

 .. _ME_modeling-considerations:

 Modeling Considerations for Morison Elements
 --------------------------------------------
-In QBlade, each cylindrical element can be divided into sub-elements to each of which the Morison forces are evaluated and applied at each time step.
+In QBlade, each cylindrical element can be divided into sub-elements.
+Morison forces acting on these elements are evaluated and applied at each time step.
 Setting the hydrodynamic coefficients to 0 effectively disables their contribution in the calculation of the Morison forces.
 This way, it possible to include for example the hydrodynamic drag only.
 To determine if a sub-element is partially or fully submerged, the wave elevation is required.
 Wave kinematics are also required to calculate :math:`u` and :math:`\dot{u}` in the equations above.
 There are three possibilities in QBlade to do this.
-These options are presented in the following figure.
+These options are presented in :numref:`fig-me-kin-opt`.

 .. _fig-me-kin-opt:
 .. figure:: me_considerations.PNG